 Summer is the season to enjoy the outdoors!
 Whether you’re spending it on beach day trips with your closest friends, hosting a neighborhood barbecue, chilling by the pool or hanging in the backyard with a couple of drinks in the evening, having a healthy lawn will impress any guests that come over.
-Here are some of our top recommended tips for zoysia lawns this summer.
-Be sure to also keep up with our series of Homeowner Maintenance Guides for generic zoysia, EMPIRE® Zoysia, GeoTM Zoysia and InnovationTM Zoysia.
+For those of us who own zoysia grass, summer lawn care is of utmost importance.

 Summer mowing is one of the most dreaded outdoor chores as temperatures rise and physical exertion becomes exhausting.
 It’s even more annoying that you have to keep up with frequent mowing because the lawn mower becomes harder to push if the grass gets too tall.

 Zoysia mowing heights during the summer generally range from about 1–2 inches in height, however, if your zoysia is located in partial shade, keep the mowing height around 2–2.5 inches.
 Take a look at the mowing heights for our Sod Solutions zoysia varieties below.

 Innovation Zoysia: 0.5–1.5 inches

 Geo Zoysia: 0.5–1.5 inches